ahmedsmostafa/DeepTraffic/README.md

 # DeepTraffic
-Trying to solve the deep traffic problem to reach maximum speed
+Trying to solve the deep traffic [problem](http://selfdrivingcars.mit.edu/deeptraffic/) to reach the maximum speed.